soonick/soonick.github.io/_posts/2021-08-25-introduction-to-bazel.md

 bazel build //example-package:util
 ```

+A full example can be found at: https://github.com/soonick/ncona-code-samples/tree/master/introduction-to-bazel/local-dependencies

 ## Working with external dependencies

 Now that we know the basics of Bazel, let's look at how we can access dependencies that are not in our `workspace`.
 We'll start with dependencies in the same filesystem.
 Let's create the directory structure we need for this exercise: